DevinHomer/kubernetes-ingress/docs-web/logging-and-monitoring/prometheus.md

   * Exported by NGINX/NGINX Plus.
 Refer to the [NGINX Prometheus Exporter developer docs](https://github.com/nginxinc/nginx-prometheus-exporter#exported-metrics) to find more information about the exported metrics.
   * There is a Grafana dashboard for NGINX Plus metrics located in the root repo folder.
   * Calculated by the Ingress Controller:
-    * `controller_upstream_server_response_latency_ms_count`.
+    * `upstream_server_response_latency_ms_count`.
 Bucketed response times from when NGINX establishes a connection to an upstream server to when the last byte of the response body is received by NGINX. **Note**: The metric for the upstream isn't available until traffic is sent to the upstream.
 The metric isn't enabled by default.
 To enable the metric, set the `-enable-latency-metrics` command-line argument.
 * Ingress Controller metrics
-  * `controller_nginx_reloads_total`.
+  * `nginx_reloads_total`.
 Number of successful NGINX reloads.
 This includes the label `reason` with 2 possible values `endpoints` (the reason for the reload was an endpoints update) and `other` (the reload was caused by something other than an endpoint update like an ingress update).
-  * `controller_nginx_reload_errors_total`.
+  * `nginx_reload_errors_total`.
 Number of unsuccessful NGINX reloads.
-  * `controller_nginx_last_reload_status`.
+  * `nginx_last_reload_status`.
 Status of the last NGINX reload, 0 meaning down and 1 up.
-  * `controller_nginx_last_reload_milliseconds`.
+  * `nginx_last_reload_milliseconds`.
 Duration in milliseconds of the last NGINX reload.
-  * `controller_nginx_worker_processes_total`.
+  * `nginx_worker_processes_total`.
 Number of NGINX worker processes.
 This metric includes the constant label `generation` with two possible values `old` (the shutting down processes of the old generations) or `current` (the processes of the current generation).
-  * `controller_ingress_resources_total`.
+  * `ingress_resources_total`.
 Number of handled Ingress resources.
 This metric includes the label type, that groups the Ingress resources by their type (regular, [minion or master](/nginx-ingress-controller/configuration/ingress-resources/cross-namespace-configuration)). **Note**: The metric doesn't count minions without a master.
-  * `controller_virtualserver_resources_total`.
+  * `virtualserver_resources_total`.
 Number of handled VirtualServer resources.
-  * `controller_virtualserverroute_resources_total`.
+  * `virtualserverroute_resources_total`.
 Number of handled VirtualServerRoute resources. **Note**: The metric counts only VirtualServerRoutes that have a reference from a VirtualServer.
 * Kubernetes Cluster metrics
-  * `controller_workqueue_depth` Current depth of workqueue.
+  * `workqueue_depth` Current depth of workqueue.
-  * `controller_workqueue_queue_duration_second`.
+  * `workqueue_queue_duration_second`.
 How long in seconds an item stays in workqueue before being requested.
-  * `controller_workqueue_work_duration_seconds`.
+  * `workqueue_work_duration_seconds`.
 How long in seconds processing an item from workqueue takes.

-**Note**: all metrics have the namespace nginx_ingress.
-For example, nginx_ingress_controller_nginx_reloads_total.
+**Note**: all metrics have the namespace `nginx_ingress_controller`.
+For example, `nginx_ingress_controller_nginx_reloads_total`.

 **Note**: all metrics include the label `class`, which is set to the class of the Ingress Controller.
 The class is configured via the `-ingress-class` command-line argument.